Commercial Cleaning Company

 Ingot can help a company meet their legal requirements with a deep clean service where we clean every nook and cranny in a customer’s kitchen from top to bottom including walls, floors, ceilings and those hard to reach places such as underneath cookers around the seals of fridges.
 Equipment is also stripped back, sanitised and put back together again.

 Hygiene laws also address the safe handling of raw and cooked food to avoid cross contamination, the safe storage of food, correct personal hygiene of staff, the sufficient provision of hand washing facilities in commercial kitchens and food preparation areas, smoking regulations and how staff illnesses should be dealt with.

-Ingot Services work throughout the UK including London, Brighton, Newcastle, Coventry, Norfolk, Norwich, Milton Keynes, Wolverhampton, Ipswich, Suffolk, Essex, Newcastle, Birmingham, Portsmouth, Liverpool, Manchester, Bristol, Leicester and Southampton.
+Ingot Services works throughout the UK including London, Brighton, Newcastle, Coventry, Norfolk, Norwich, Milton Keynes, Wolverhampton, Ipswich, Suffolk, Essex, Newcastle, Birmingham, Portsmouth, Liverpool, Manchester, Bristol, Leicester and Southampton.